danbev/learning-openssl/README.md

 ```

 ### Certificates
-Abstract Syntax Notation One (ASN.1) is a set of rules for defining, transporting and exchanging complex data structures and objects.
+Abstract Syntax Notation One (ASN.1) is a set of rules for defining,
+transporting and exchanging complex data structures and objects.

+### DER
-X.509 uses the Distiguished Encoding Rules (DER, which is a subset of Basic Encoding Rules (BER)).
-Privacy-Enhanced Main (PEM) is an ASCII endocing of DER
+Distiguished Encoding Rules (DER), is a subset of Basic Encoding Rules (BER)).

+### PEM
-using base64 encoding.
+Privacy-Enhanced Main (PEM) is an ASCII endocing of DER using base64 encoding.

 #### Fields
 Version: